 Section 1 explains scope and title.
 Section 2 and 2A empower the State and Central Government respectively to take necessary measures during epidemic when it is satisfied that the State or any part thereof /country or any part thereof is threatened by an outbreak of any dangerous epidemic disease moreover if it thinks proper that the ordinary provisions of the law are insufficient then the Government may take, require, or empower any person to take some measure.

 Further, the State or Centre may recommend regulations for inspection of person travelling by railway or otherwise, and the segregation, in hospital, temporary accommodation or otherwise, of persons suspected by the Inspecting Officer of being infected with any such disease.

-Section 3 of the Act talks about the penalty, it states that if any person disobeys any regulation made under this Act, it will be deemed to have committed an offence under Section 188 of Indian Penal Code 1870.
+Section 3 of the Act talks about the penalty, it states that if any person disobeys any regulation made under EPIDEMIC DISEASE ACT, 1897, it will be deemed to have committed an offence under Section 188 of Indian Penal Code 1870.